emptymalei/StatisticalPhysics/vocabulary/transforms.rst

 .. math::
    \mathrm d A(S, X) = \mathrm d ( U(T, X) - ST ).

 In these calculations, :math:`U` is our internal energy and :math:`A` is our Helmholtz free energy.
 The transform that changes the variable from :math:`X` to :math:`Y` gives us enthalpy :math:`H`.
 If we transform both variables then we get Gibbs free energy :math:`G`.
+More about the thermodynamic potentials will be discussed in the following chapters.